msartintarm/webgl/README.md

 - commit changes: `git commit -am "i did something good"`
 - notice you forgot something: `git commit -a --amend`
 - `git status` - if your branch is behind its upstream version, do a rebase
+- If you do a rebase, you have to make sure your changes don't erase anything intended.:
 - ...Create a new branch on origin with your branch's name: `git push origin the_task`
 - ...Go to https://github.com/msartintarm/webgl/commits/the_task and make sure nothing\
 's being erased.
 IMPORTANT